TransferWise partners with Dutch challenger bank Bunq

-TranswerWise, the European fintech unicorn that enables low-cost international money transfer, has always had ambitions of being a platform in the truest sense.
-In addition to its direct to consumer app, the company offers an API for integration with other fintechs and banks, although it is fair to say that third-party integrations of this kind have been quite slow to come by.
+TransferWise, the European fintech unicorn that enables low-cost international money transfer, has always had ambitions of being a platform in the truest sense.
+In addition to its direct-to-consumer app, the company offers an API for integration with other fintechs and banks, although it is fair to say that third-party integrations of this kind have been quite slow to come by.
 With that said, the number of third-party integrations appears to be picking up pace.

 The latest bank to offer TransferWise functionality is Dutch challenger Bunq, which is enabling customers to make “fast, low-cost international payments” powered by TransferWise.
 Similar to other third-party integrations, the TransferWise feature sits within Bunq’s own app, giving users the “real exchange rate”, in addition to a small, transparent fee.
 At launch, 15 currencies are supported, and over the coming weeks more currencies will be added.